Scaphiopus holbrookii: Reproduction

 S. holbrookii requires fish-free ephemeral ponds for breeding but occupies other habitats such as longleaf pine and wiregrass ecosystems when not breeding.
 They use inguinal amplexus while mating.
 Eastern spadefoot toads are explosive breeders during sufficient rainfall and eggs are usually attached to submerged vegetation.
-Hatching and development rates are highly variable, mediated by ambient air and water temperatures, hatching as quickly as under 12 hours, slowly as over 7 days, and develop into adults in 14-60 days.
+Hatching and development rates are highly variable, mediated by ambient air and water temperatures, hatching in as quickly as under 12 hours, but as slowly as over 7 days, and develop into adults in 14–60 days.
 The eastern spadefoot toad can breed in almost any month of the year.
 Even though they can breed during any month they do always breed at night to lessen the threat of predation.
 Due to the explosive breeding, once eggs hatch often food becomes limited from the large populations of tadpoles.
 S. holbrookii tadpoles are known to be omnivorous.
 In the event of food shortages some larvae adapt aggressive feeding habits consuming large animal prey including other S. holbrookii tadpoles.
 These cannibalistic morphs develop at a heightened rate and become much larger tadpoles in comparison to the non-cannibal morphs.

 Conservation status

-While not listed as an endangered species by the U.S. federal government, S. holbrookii is considered "threatened" in Massachusetts and Connecticut.
-In that state and in 13 others, it is listed as a "Species of Greatest Conservation Need".
+While not listed as an endangered species by the U.S. federal government, S. holbrookii is considered "threatened" in Massachusetts and is listed endangered in Connecticut.
+In those states and in 13 others, it is listed as a "Species of Greatest Conservation Need".